Chiang Chih-hsien

-Chiang Chih-hsien (蔣智賢 (Jiǎng Zhìxián); born 21 February 1988) is a Taiwanese professional baseball player for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
+Chiang Chih-hsien (蔣智賢 (Jiǎng Zhìxián); born 21 February 1988) is a Taiwanese professional baseball third baseman who is a free agent.
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Brother Elephants/Chinatrust Brother Elephants and Fubon Guardians.

 Career

 Boston Red Sox

 Chiang signed as an infielder for the Boston Red Sox organization in 2005.
 He was converted to the outfield after the 2008 season.
 He played for the Double A Portland Sea Dogs since 2010 and has a breakthrough year in 2011.
 Chiang was honored as Eastern League Player of the Month for June, and was selected to participate in both the Major League Baseball Futures Game and the Eastern League All-Star Game.

 Seattle Mariners

 On 31 July 2011, Chiang was traded to the Seattle Mariners in a package deal for Érik Bédard.
 Chiang concluded his stats as a Sea Dog, hitting .340/.402/.648 with 18 homers, 37 doubles, 76 RBI, 25 walks, 61 strikeouts in 321 at-bats.
 He led the league in AVG, SLG, RBI, OPS, extra base hits at the time of trade.
 He collected back-to-back Eastern League player of the month for his monstrous July: .430/.500/.740, 16 doubles, 5 homers, 25 RBI.
 Chiang played 40 games for the Tacoma Rainiers before being demoted to Double A Jackson Generals.
-On 12 June, 2012, Chiang was removed from the 40-man roster to make room for Oliver Perez and designated for assignment.
+On 12 June 2012, Chiang was removed from the 40-man roster to make room for Óliver Pérez and designated for assignment.
+He elected free agency following the season on 2 November.